ffont/freesound-wallpaper-generator/README.md

 ## TODO

 * cleanup disk from time to time
-* choose background image from a number of randomly pre-computed wallpapers
+* improve design, choose background image from a number of randomly pre-computed wallpapers
-* show generated wallpapers in a sliding div
+* show thumbnails instead of real images resized in slider